Trademark Application Process: Forms, Fees and Payment Guide

 5. Form TM-U – for entry or cancellation of registered users or users for a registered or new trademark application.

-6. Form TM-C – is used to request to conduct a search and issue a certificate that the Registrar is satisfied with the search process.
+6. Form TM-C – is used to request that a search be conducted and issue a certificate that the Registrar is satisfied with the search process.

 8. Form TM-G – for Trademark Agent Examination, Registration and Renewal.